theketchio/ketch/README.md

 Think applications not yamls :)

 # What is Ketch

-Ketch is a tool that makes it easy to deploy and manage applications on Kubernetes using a simple command line interface.
+Ketch is an application delivery framework that facilitates the deployment and management of applications on Kubernetes using a simple command line interface.
 No YAML required!

 ## Architecture Diagram
 ![Architecture](./img/ketch-architecture.png)